On this page:

 - Graduate fields are ranked in descending order.
 Expectations for a student's first field should be greater than for the third, and so on.

-- Ph.D. students specializing in US history must offer at least one chronological field: Early America, Nineteenth Century US, or Twentieth Century US; or a chronological field that is a combination of these periods, as appropriate.
+- Ph.D. students specializing in US history must offer at least one chronological field: Early America; Nineteenth Century US; Twentieth Century US; or a chronological field that is a combination of these periods, as appropriate.

 - The faculty supervisor (not the student) determines the required and recommended preparation needed for the field and the faculty supervisor completes those portions of the field form.